When your dog is 'under control'

 - securely confined in a building, yard or other enclosure when not under control

-- away from any specified place or any type of place
+- away from any specific place or any type of place

 - neutered (if male) within 30 days of the date on which the notice comes into effect

-The notice may also require you to undergo a course of specified training within a six month timescale.
+The notice may also require you to undergo a course of specific training within a six month timescale.

 If you fail to observe any of these conditions and do not take all reasonable steps to make sure that that the condition is fulfilled, you commit an offence punishable by a fine of up to £2,500.